JuliaGeometry/GeometryBasics.jl/docs/src/metadata.md

 ## MetaT

-In GeometryBasics we can a have tabular layout for a collection of meta-geometries by putting them into a StructArray that extends the [Tables.jl](https://github.com/JuliaData/Tables.jl) API.
+In GeometryBasics we can have tabular layout for a collection of meta-geometries by putting them into a StructArray that extends the [Tables.jl](https://github.com/JuliaData/Tables.jl) API.

 In practice it's not necessary for the geometry or metadata types to be consistent.